mraleph/mraleph.github.com/_posts/2014-12-24-array-length-caching.md

 The Grinch obviously did not ask his question for no reason.
 Last Christmas he stole himself some <a href="http://mrale.ph/irhydra/2/">IRHydra<sup>2</sup></a>, so he can check what kind of code V8 would generate from these loops.

-Nothing is surprising in the `cached` version.
-Everything we expect to be there *is* there.
+<p class="sidenote-host"><small class="sidenote">This is high-level intermediate representation (IR) used by V8's optimizing compilation pipeline - Crankshaft.
+Internally it is known as <em>hydrogen</em>.
+There is no detailed documentation for individual instructions but most of them have self-explanatory mnemonics.
+It is <a href="http://en.wikipedia.org/wiki/Static_single_assignment_form">SSA</a> based.</small>Nothing is surprising in the `cached` version.
+Everything we expect to be there *is* there.</p>

 <pre class="hydrogen">
 t3  Parameter 1  // var arr